Start your career as a Full Stack Developer today!

 – You need to pass an analytical skills test to proceed further.

--Complete the Free Python Programming module successfully to proceed further.
+-Complete the 48-hour Free Python Programming module successfully to be able to apply for the government funding.

 – Complete the Front & Back End Development module.

-– Mock technical interview preparation, whiteboard coding challenge practice and interviews with prospective employers (second half of the course).
+– Go through Technical interview preparation, coding challenge practice and interviews with prospective employers.

 -Start working as a software developer to meet your obligation to the government funding agency.